Minds On

 • Democratic Rights: Canadian citizens have the right to vote in an election.

 Pick one right and one fundamental freedom.
-What does it mean you are allowed to do?
+What does it mean a Canadian citizen is allowed to do?
 What is the responsibility that goes along with it?
-How does this right and fundamental freedom affect your life?
+How does this right and fundamental freedom affect someone’s life?
 Why are they important?

 Record your ideas in the Rights and Responsibilities Chart using the following fillable and printable document.
 You can also complete this activity in your notebook or using a method of your choice.